wp-plugins/gabfire-widget-pack/readme.txt

 * Upload the `gabfire-widget-packt` directory to your `/wp-content/plugins` directory (do not rename the folder)
 * Go to the plugin management page and enable the plugin.
 * Activate the widgets you wish to enable from Appearance->Gabfire Widget Pack
-* Add the widget to your sidebar from Appearance->Widgets and configure the widget options.
+* Add the widget to your sidebar from Appearance->Widgets and configure the widet options.

 == Changelog ==

-= 0.1 =
+= 1.0 =
 * Initial version